Ice resurfacer: Ice edgers

 The ice around the edges of a rink has a tendency to build up because the conditioner blade does not extend all the way to the outer edges of the conditioner and it is unwise to "ride" (drive with the conditioner touching) the dasher boards.
 An ice edger is a small device similar to a rotary lawn mower that is used to shave down the edges of the ice surface that the ice resurfacer cannot cut.
 An ice edger cannot shave ice that has an overall bowl or mushroom shape.

 Drivers using latest model ice resurfacing equipment can effectively cut ice edges within millimeters of the dasher board.

+Driving under the influence

+Jurisdictions differ over whether operating an ice resurfacer while drunk counts as illegal driving under the influence.
+A Zamboni driver in North Dakota has served jail time for driving a Zamboni drunk, but a New Jersey judge ruled that driving a Zamboni does not count as DUI.